Mehr Chand Mahajan: Chief Justice, Supreme Court of India

 Mahajan took office as the third Chief Justice of India on 4 January 1954.
 He was the head of India's judicial system for almost a year, until his retirement on 22 December 1954 (mandatory retirement at age 65).
 Before becoming Chief Justice he served as one of the first Judges of the Supreme Court of independent India from 4 October 1948 to 3 January 1954.

+Over the course of his tenure on the Supreme Court, Mahajan authored 132 judgments and was a part of 337 benches.